Cascades on Networks with Functional Structure: Analysis: Microscopic Seeds

 We derive the cascade condition by identifying the parameter regions where the single-seed cascade probability $\ptrig$ is positive.
 According to the same theorem on multi-type branching processes we already used above, this is the case if and only if the leading eigenvalue of the previously mentioned mean matrix $M\in\mathbb{R}^{\hat L\times \hat L}$ is strictly greater than $1$.
 Recall that the entries $M_{\alpha\beta}$ are defined as the expected number of type-$\beta$ offspring from a type-$\alpha$ particle in one generation.
 This is related to the offspring generating function \eqref{eq-cascadeprob-offspring} by

 We have

 which for $x\to (1,\dots,1)$ converges to

-Note that this is the expected number of vulnerable type-$\beta$-links that start at the endpoint of a randomly chosen vulnerable type-$\alpha$-link.
+which is the expected number of vulnerable type-$\beta$-links that start at the endpoint of a randomly chosen vulnerable type-$\alpha$-link.
 Thus, one can also confirm the possibility of single-seed cascades by checking that the dominant eigenvalue of $M$ exceeds $1$, instead of using $A$ from section \ref{sec-size-cond}.